 The first stage of burnout is known as the honeymoon stage, where you begin to understand the inevitable stresses of the job.
 Developing positive coping strategies can help reduce stress and maintain a healthy mode of productivity.
 However, many individuals develop negative responses to these stresses.

-The second stage of burnout is stress, which occurs when negative coping strategies are developed and practiced.
+The second stage of burnout is stress, which occurs when negative coping strategies are developed and practiced, and self-care is often avoided.
 If this is continued, it is made more severe in stage 3, chronic stress, where the occasional stressful experience becomes constant.

 Stage 4, or burnout, is a severe continuation of the previously practiced negative coping mechanism.
 During burnout, a person will exhibit symptoms such as behavioral changes, stomach problems, self-isolation, and negative thought processes.
 This continues into the fifth stage, habitual burnout, which means the individual has reached burnout to the point of dysfunction and should seek professional help to overcome these symptoms.